capnproto/capnproto/doc/encoding.md

 * The position of each field depends only on its definition and the definitions of lower-numbered fields, never on the definitions of higher-numbered fields.
 This ensures backwards-compatibility when new fields are added.
-* Due to alignment reqirements, fields in the data section may be separated by padding.
+* Due to alignment requirements, fields in the data section may be separated by padding.
 However, later-numbered fields may be positioned into the padding left between earlier-numbered fields.
   Because of this, a struct will never contain more than 63 bits of padding.
 Since objects are rounded up to a whole number of words anyway, padding never ends up wasting space.